Graduate Programs and Courses

 The PhD degree is primarily a research degree; for that reason course work commonly comprises a smaller proportion of the total than is the case at the level of the Master’s degree.
 The graduate program of each graduate student is specific to the student’s research requirements and as such relies on the student’s Supervisory Committee to identify the optimal set of courses unique to the student’s program.

 In the Faculty of Veterinary Medicine, substantive courses are graduate level courses assigned a minimum of two credit hours.
 In the PhD program students are required to complete courses totalling a minimum of 12 credit hours.
 Within this course complement there must be at least four substantive courses and the appropriate departmental Seminar course (one total credit for the course that is completed over the first 9 semesters).
 Recognizing that it is the responsibility of the student and their supervisor, with input from their Supervisory Committee, to propose courses that best support the development of the student’s research skills proficiency, the AVC Graduate Studies and Research Committee may approve a justified reduction in the requirement of four substantive courses, twelve total credits, or both.
 Approval for taking fewer than six total credits would be granted only under exceptional circumstances.

-A department may require examinations (oral and/or written), from time to time, to evaluate the student’s progress in his/her overall program.
+A department may require examinations (oral and/or written), from time to time, to evaluate the student’s progress in their overall program.